0xdea/haruspex/README.md

 decompiler in a format that should be suitable to be imported into an IDE or parsed by static analysis tools such as [Semgrep](https://semgrep.dev/) or [weggli](https://github.com/weggli-rs/weggli).

-*TODO: screenshot?*

 ## Features

 * Blazing fast, headless user experience courtesy of IDA Pro 9 and Binarly's idalib Rust bindings.
-* Support for binary targets compiled for any architecture implemented by IDA Pro's Hex-Rays decompiler.
+* Support for binary targets for any architecture implemented by IDA Pro's Hex-Rays decompiler.
-* Pseudo-code of each decompiled function is stored in a separated file in the output directory.
+* Pseudo-code of each function is stored in a separated file in the output directory for easy inspection.

 ## Blog post: